BioMedLab-HM/biomed-iot/README.md

 ### Requirements

 The setup and platform have been tested on a cleanly installed Debian 12 server (x86 and ARM) and under Raspberry Pi OS (64-Bit) on a Raspberry Pi 4, both running Python 3.11.2.
 It is recommended that you create a new Linux user (included in the sudo group) under which the platform will run.
 To enable email verification for platform users, an SMTP email provider with 'App-password' is necessary.
-For example, Gmail&reg offers this for free. during the Biomed IoT installation process you will be asked for the SMTP email server, port, email address and app-password (a more modern version than App-password may be implemented in the future.)
+For example, Gmail&reg; offers this for free. during the Biomed IoT installation process you will be asked for the SMTP email server, port, email address and app-password (a more modern version than App-password may be implemented in the future.)

 ### Setup